mainsail-crew/docs/setup-guide/mainsailos/pi-imager.md

 ![screenshot-imager-cogwheel](img/rpi-cogwheel.png)

-- Setup your hostname and enable SSH.
+- Enable SSH.

-As a bare minimum setup SSH and a network connection
+As a bare minimum, setup SSH and a network connection
 at this point, especially if performing a 'headless' installation.
 {: .info}

+- Optional: Setup your prefered hostname

+If you change the hostname, the URL will be changed accordingly.\
+As shown in the screenshot below your URL will be **_http://mainsail.local_** {: .alert}

 ![screenshot-imager-setup-ssh](img/rpi-setup-ssh.png)

 - Change your password, this step is highly recommended!

 **Please don't change the username!**
-**This will have unwanted side effects!**
-At this Stage MainsailOS Setup relays on the User "pi".
+At this stage MainsailOS Setup relays on the user "pi".
-We will change that in the Future.
+We will change that in the future.
 {: .alert}

 ![screenshot-imager-setup-username](img/rpi-setup-username.png)